az-esm/writings/Unit Testing  - private functions.md

-# Unit Testing private function
+# Unit Test:  private functions
 ## Problem:
 > We want test the __process__ fuction but we **can't** its is a **private** function